Constraining 3-3-1 Models at the LHC and Future Hadron Colliders: 3-3-1 RHN and LHN Models

 Throughout, we adopt the decoupling limit where the energy scale of SSB of the 3-3-1 symmetry is much larger than the electroweak one, i.e., $v_{\chi} \gg v_{\eta},v_{\rho}$.
-As a result of the large gauge group new gauge bosons arise $W^{\prime \pm}$, $U^{0}$, and a $Z^{\prime}$).
-Moreover, new neutral and charged scalars also appear \cite{Mizukoshi:2010ky}.
-We will discuss the importance of scalars to our findings soon, but we anticipate that they are not relevant.
-Hence, we concentrate on the gauge bosons, whose masses are found to be,
+As a result of the enlarged gauge group, new gauge bosons arise: $W^{\prime \pm}$, $U^{0}$, and a $Z^{\prime}$.
+Their masses are given by,